 1. Horses must be registered or recorded with the Friesian Heritage Horse & Sporthorse International.

-3. All Open Award participants pay an annual fee of $20 per horse.
+2. All Open Award participants pay an annual fee of $20 per horse, except junior riders.

 5. Shows, events and classes must be open to all breeds.
+IFSHA show do not count.
 Rated show and schooling show results are allowed, although no schooling show results are accepted after 2nd level in dressage.

 Forms must be complete and signed by the show secretary, judge, or show manager, or in the case of dressage entries, must include copies of the dressage tests signed by the judge.
 If the dressage shows are USDF recognized, a USDF score check sheet may be submitted in lieu of signed test sheets.
 Dressage judges must be at least USDF L graduates or USEF recognized judges.
 When showing 3rd level or above, the shows must be USDF recognized shows, and a USDF score check should be submitted in lieu of copies of tests.

-In Dressage, awards are based on the average of the 6 4 (or 4 3 for FEI levels) scores, with highest average receiving First Place and second highest average receiving Second Place.
-Averages are calculated by adding all scores and dividing by 6 4 (or 3 4 for FEI levels).
+In Dressage, awards are based on the average of the top 4 scores (or top 3 for FEI levels), with the highest average receiving First Place and the second highest average receiving Second Place.
+Averages are calculated by adding all scores and dividing by 4 (or 3 for FEI levels).

-In Combined Training, Performance, and In Hand Divisions, awards are based on a point system, as described below.
+In all other divisions, awards are based on the point system, outlined below.
 Points are earned at each show based on the size of the class and the placing within the class.
 Competitors should have their forms signed at each competition, as results are not valid unless either the judge or show manager has signed the forms.
-If the shows are recognized by USEF, USDF, USEA, or another recognized organizations, and that organization provides printouts of results , those printouts may be used in lieu of forms, as long as all information, including placing and number in class is provided.
+If the shows are recognized by USEF, USDF, USEA, or other recognized organizations, that provides printouts of results, those printouts may be used along with the HH Open Awards Reporting forms, as long as all information, including placing and number in class is provided.

 Points